 When to stretch?

 Maintaining the mobility of joints and muscles is a prerequisite for healthy movement behavior.
 And this, in turn, protects against various musculoskeletal problems that occur more frequently with age.
-A stretching program that can be practiced independently of any sporting activity is therefore generally recommended.
+A stretching programs practiced independently of any sporting activity are therefore generally recommended.
 For amateur athletes, the following recommendations apply:

 - You should not feel any pain when stretching.
-Each person has an individual, anatomically predetermined range of motion that should not be exceeded.
+Everyone has an individual, anatomically predetermined range of motion. you should not exceeded your range of motion.
 Not everyone is equally stretchy and mobile.

 - Immediately before a workout, you should not do passive-static stretching, as most do in the run-up to a competition.
 This type of stretching is only useful after the workout.